Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Proof of housing**
     You need a [place to live](/guides/find-a-flat-in-berlin) where you can [register your address](/glossary/Anmeldung).
 If you apply in Berlin, your home address must be in Berlin.
     - [ ] **Lease**
         It must show the size of your apartment.
 Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address).
 You must make enough money to pay your rent.
-It can be a temporary lease, a WG, a sublet or a student residence.[^41]
+It can be a temporary lease, a WG, a sublet or a student residence.
     - [ ] and **tenancy confirmation** (*[[Wohnungsgeberbestätigung]]*)
         Some temporary apartments and sublets don't give you this document.
-You might not get a [PR](/glossary/Niederlassungserlaubnis) without it.[^1] Bring it even if you registered your address.[^43]
+You might not get a [PR](/glossary/Niederlassungserlaubnis) without it.[^1] Bring it even if you registered your address.
     - [ ] and **registration certificate** (*[[Anmeldebestätigung]]*)
-    - [ ] and **proof of rent payments** (optional)
+    - [ ] and **proof of rent payments**
         Print recent bank statements that show rent payments.[^52]
 - [ ] **Proof of pension**
     - **Versicherungsverlauf** from the [[Deutsche Rentenversicherung]]